Enel Green Power: Operations

 Enel Green Power generates electricity from renewable sources.
-It operates in five continents with more than 1,200 operative plants.
+It operates in five continents with more than 1,300 operative plants.
 The production mix includes geothermal energy, hydropower, solar energy, and wind power.
-Enel Green Power manages 56,3 GW of total renewable capacity.
-The target is to reach 145 GW by 2030.
+It manages 67,2 GW of total renewable capacity.

-Enel Green Power has a total 17.18 GW of wind power capacity; hydroelectric capacity is 28.35 GW; geothermal power 0.92 GW; solar power 8.12 GW.
-Between 2020 and 2021, Enel Green Power has launched projects to develop green hydrogen, including an agreement with Eni to develop hydrogen production technology from renewable sources.
-Green hydrogen is expected to be generated by 2022-2023.
-In December 2020, Enel Green Power and NextChem have signed a memorandum of understanding to support the production of green hydrogen in the United States.
-The project, expected to be operational in 2023, will convert solar energy into green hydrogen to be supplied to a bio-refinery.
+Between 2020 and 2021, Enel Green Power initiated projects to develop green hydrogen, including an agreement with Eni to develop hydrogen production technology from renewable sources.
+In December 2020, Enel Green Power and NextChem signed a memorandum of understanding to support the production of green hydrogen in the United States.